MartiniisLuther/Coin--Project--Budget/README.md

 ## 💰 Coin Project

-A personal finance tracker built with HTML, CSS, JavaScript, PHP, and MySQL.
-Designed for learning web development and managing monthly budgets.
+A simple user-friendly finance tracker built with HTML, CSS, JavaScript, and PHP.
+Track income and expenses, assign transactions to categories, set a monthly budget with per‑category allocations, and view visual reports and trends.
+Includes local user authentication and secure DB access (prepared statements) — no external services required; data stays on your local server.
+Lightweight and easy to extend for learning and experimentation with full‑stack web development.

 ## ✨ Features

 - **User accounts** — Sign up and log in with local accounts; security questions available for account recovery (no email integration).
 - **Password reset** — Recover or reset passwords using configured security questions.
 - **Dashboard** — Monthly overview showing total spent, percentage of budget used, top categories, and days remaining in the month.
-- **Categories** — Predefined spending categories (e.g., bills, transport).
+- **Categories** — Predefined spending categories (e.g., rent, transport).
 Assign transactions to categories to track category totals.
 - **Budget management** — Set a total monthly budget and allocate amounts to categories for more granular tracking.
-- **Charts & reports** — Visualize spending with pie charts and historical graphs (e.g., last 11 months) to spot trends and remaining budget.
+- **Charts & reports** — Visualize spending with pie charts and historical graphs (e.g., last 12 months) to spot trends and remaining budget.
 - **Responsive UI** — Simple, mobile-friendly interface built with HTML, CSS, and JavaScript for a consistent experience across devices.
 - **Security & best practices** — Uses prepared statements for safe DB access; sensible defaults to avoid exposing credentials in version control.
 - **Extensible design** — Simple structure intended for easy improvement (additional categories, email integration, or richer analytics).